mdfarragher/DLR/Regression/HousePricePrediction/README.md

 Did the changes help?
 What is the best RMSE you can achieve?

-Post your results in our support team.
+Post your results in our support group.